Koha-Community/kohadocs/source/cataloging.rst

    |image627|

-   -  Choose the framework you would like to base your record off of
+   -  Choose the framework you would like to base your record on

 If you would like to catalog a record using a blank template in the advanced editor